844-914-1942

 From the moment you acquire an aircraft, its specific characteristics and how you use it begin to define its maintenance path.
 The age and complexity of the jet, the number of hours it spends in the air, and even where you store it contribute to the bottom line.
 By getting familiar with these core drivers, you can anticipate costs, make smarter decisions, and work with your management team to create a sustainable maintenance strategy that keeps your aircraft in peak condition without any financial surprises.

-Your Jet's Age and Model
+The Impact of Your Jet's Age and Model

 The specific aircraft you own is one of the biggest factors in your maintenance budget.
 Just like cars, different jet models have different needs.
 A larger, more complex aircraft will naturally have higher maintenance costs than a smaller, simpler one.
 The age of the jet also matters.
 While a well-maintained older aircraft is perfectly safe, it may require more frequent inspections and part replacements, which adds up over time.
 The number of hours your jet has flown also contributes to wear and tear, influencing when major service milestones are due.
 Exploring a diverse fleet can give you a better sense of how these variables differ across models.